 The course features a series of practical tutorials in which participants carry out exercises, further developing skills learnt during the course.

-Tutorial 1: Using PostGIS in Quantum GIS
+Tutorial 1: Using PostGIS in QGIS

 A PostGIS database will be developed, populated and queried using tools and plugins available in QGIS.
 Participants will learn how to fetch data using SQL queries and how to use PostGIS functions.

-Tutorial 2: Geoprocessing tools in Quantum GIS
+Tutorial 2: Geoprocessing tools in QGIS

 In this tutorial, participants will find the areas of forest that 2 types of non-migratory and migratory birds use as their hunting grounds in the New Forest.